The INFUSION Team

 Vanessa has more than a few strings to her bow.
 Not only is she a fully qualified and experienced physiotherapist of 25 years, certified Pilates, GYROTONIC® and GYROKINESIS® practitioner, she also knows firsthand the benefits of guided exercise to rehabilitate and then achieve optimal function.

 After a serious accident in 2001, Vanessa used Pilates as a crucial part of her rehabilitation.
 She later completed a one-year Graduate Certificate in the Pilates Method at Sydney’s University of Technology and was registered with the Australian Pilates Method Association (APMA).
 She then taught for many years before going on to study with the internationally recognised training organisation, Polestar Pilates Australia in 2010.

-Inspired by the results, Vanessa completed the GYROTONIC exercise method level 1 Foundation teacher training in 2012, level 2 in 2015 and is currently one of the only physiotherapists in Australia with this certification.
+Inspired by the results, Vanessa completed the Gyrotonic exercise method level 1 Foundation Teacher Training in 2012, level 2 in 2015, and is currently one of four physiotherapists in Australia with this certification.

-In 2014, she was fortunate to work with the creator, Juliu Horvath at the GYROTONIC Rejuvenation Retreat in Bali where she was exposed to GYROKINESIS a branch of the GYROTONIC method that incorporates all the concepts and movements whilst on the floor, sitting and standing.
-Vanessa went on to study the GYROKINESIS work and completed her level 1 certification in 2017.
+In 2014, she was fortunate to work with the creator, Juliu Horvath at the Gyrotonic Rejuvenation Retreat in Bali.
+Here she was exposed to Gyrokinesis, a branch of the Gyrotonic method that incorporates all the concepts and movements whilst on the floor, sitting and standing.
+Vanessa went on to study the Gyrokinesis work and completed her level 1 certification in 2017.
 She has worked with the female dancers from the West Australian Ballet, showing them the benefits of the method for flexibility, spinal control, improving dance performance and preventing injury.

 Vanessa spends her spare time running around with her family, she enjoys sewing, music and dance, is currently renewing her love for playing the saxophone.
 Her ideal holiday involves lots of snow, hot tubs and sake.